Aremaki/LongBEL/scripts/3_prepare_data/README.md

 ```
 Each pickle contains a Python list of strings (sources or targets) already formatted with the specified markers and any model-specific adjustments applied by `process_bigbio_dataset`.

+When `--selection-method embedding` is used, target strings are built with the synonym that has maximum cosine similarity to the mention among the synonyms of the same CUI; otherwise the closest edit-distance synonym is used.

 ## Synthetic Augmentation Logic
 - If `SynthMM.json` exists: its examples are processed once per model and stored as `synth_train_*` pickles for MedMentions.
 - If `SynthQUAERO.json` exists: used for EMEA + MEDLINE.